-You will soon see that life at Slaley First School is never dull: we are always looking for new and innovative ways to make learning enjoyable and challenging.
-We do not stand still as we are constantly aiming to improve everything we do.
+Life at Slaley First School is never dull: we are always looking for new and innovative ways to make learning enjoyable and challenging.
+Please keep up to date with all the news by accessing our school website.

 Our Vision

 We work together as a team to care for those in our school and the surrounding environment.
 In doing this we develop relationships and actively seek to communicate with our wider school community.
 Our school ethos, 'Cherishing Childhood, Nurturing Individuals' is built around these ideals that children will: